migom6/mediquick/README.md

 ![](https://github.com/migom6/mediquick/blob/master/assets/main.png)

- - **Full-Text-Search:** Search issues and symptoms using natural language *eg: I am having fever and headache*
+ - **Full-Text-Search:** Search issues and symptoms using natural language *eg: I am having fever and headache.*
- - **Drop Down:** Get list of all available symptoms and issues from where you can select from**
+ - **Drop Down:** Get list of all available symptoms and issues from where you can multi select.
  - **Auto-complete list:** As you type you can see the list of possible symptoms.
  - **Diagnosis** For some selected combination of symptoms find the possible diagnosis.
  - **Treatments**: Get treatment suggestions when you select a particular diagnosis.
- - **Caching data** The treatment data that has been scraped is saved in a database, so that the responses of the subsequent requests for the same diagnosis is faster
+ - **Caching data** The treatment data that has been scraped is saved in a database, so that the responses of the subsequent requests for the same diagnosis is faster.

 ## Dependencies and Technologies Used
 Mediquick comprises of frontend and backend web technologies.